Explaining financial market infrastructure

-The Governor of the Bank of Canada has designated the following FMIs as prominent payment systems and are subject to the Bank’s oversight:
+The Governor of the Bank of Canada has designated the following as prominent payment systems that are subject to the Bank’s oversight:

-- the Automated Clearing Settlement System (ACSS), a Canadian deferred net settlement system that clears retail payments;
+- Payments Canada’s Automated Clearing Settlement System (ACSS), a Canadian deferred net settlement system that clears retail payments

-- Interac e‑Transfer®, a Canadian electronic funds transfer system between personal and business accounts.
+- Interac Corp.’s Interac e‑Transfer®, a Canadian electronic funds transfer system between personal and business accounts

 Like systemically important systems, it is important that these systems have appropriate risk controls in place to control “payments system risk”.1 However, the nature and magnitude of the risks faced will be different than those that are relevant for systemically important systems, and therefore the risk controls may also differ in some areas.